 Google Keyword Planner is another free tool designed to assist you in secondary research.
 Just like you use tools to look for the primary keywords, you can type in the secondary keywords you need to search for.

-This Keyword Planner tool will present you with keywords which are related to your work from an SEO perspective and tells you their estimated monthly search traffic and how competitive the keyword can be.
+This Keyword Planner tool will present you with keywords that are related to your work from an SEO perspective and tell you their estimated monthly search traffic and how competitive the keyword can be.

 Preferably related to primary keywords, you desire a fairly high search volume and low competition.
 But you wish your secondary keywords fall closer to your primary keywords but with a little search volume.

 So, if you are looking forward to researching secondary keywords to add more meaning to your primary keyword for instance “smartphone”, then try typing in “Samsung” and “smartphone” as two separate keywords, and click “Get results”.

 You will get the results not only that show you the value of your primary and secondary keywords rather a complete list of concepts on actually related searches.